 Food is Love.
 Food Is Medicine.

 At Project Open Hand, our medically-tailored food helps clients recover from illness, get stronger and lead healthier lives.
-Project Open Hand services assist those with AIDS/HIV as well as critical illnesses such as breast cancer and diabetes.
+Project Open Hand services assist those with AIDS/HIV as well as critical illnesses such as heart disease and diabetes.
 We also provide daily warm, nutritious meals for seniors and adults with disabilities fighting hunger.
 Project Open Hand's vision is that no one who is sick or elderly in our community will go without nutritious meals with love.

 Food Is Medicine Coalition